rmsrosa/nbbinder/docs/source/Usage.md

 ## Restructuring the collection of notebooks

-The method to insert a notebook in between other index notebooks is called `restructure()` and its definitiion starts with
+The method to insert a notebook in between other index notebooks is called `restructure()` and its definition starts with

 ```python
 def restructure(app_to_notes_path='.'):